trow-land/Machine-Vision-and-Deep-Learning-for-Robotic-Harvesting-of-Shiitake-Mushrooms/README.md

 ## Acknowledgements

 - Centre for Machine Vision, Bristol Robotics Laboratory
+- University of Bristol & The University of the West of England
 - Tom Rowland, MSc Student
 - Dr Mark Hanses, Project Supervisor